Axeon-Network/kurowiki/pages/articles/stuffyswebsite.md

 ##### Stuffy's Website!
 Public Beta

 A public beta release of the website was released on 22 June 2024 as a way to test the website in a production environment.
-It included an exclusive Issues page where it listed the known issues of the website at that point.
+It included an exclusive *Known Issues* page where it listed the known issues of the website at that point.

-These issues were stuff like the favicon not loading in Firefox-based browsers, or the font being italic on Chromium-based browsers, along other things.
+These issues consisted of the website's font being italic in Chromium-based browsers, the favicon not loading in Firefox-based browsers, the 404 page not using the main page layout, a proper mobile experience being unavailable, Markdown being broken and the buttons not having a transparent background.

-The finished version was released 2 days later, on 24 June 2024.
+The website was archived the same day and is viewable at [web.archive.org/web/20240622170614/https://stuffyxp.github.io/](https://web.archive.org/web/20240622170614/https://stuffyxp.github.io/)

 ##### Week One Update